ArenRedd/arenredd.github.io/_posts/2025-05-04-killing-windows-going-full-arch.md

 ---
-title: "Killing Windows: Why I’m Going Full Arch Linux"
+title: "Killing Windows: Why I’m Going Full arch-linux"
 date: 2025-05-04 23:00:00 +0530
-categories: [Cyber Journal, Linux Shift, Rant]
+categories: [cyber-journal, linux Shift, Rant]
 tags: [arch-linux, windows-escape, linux-life, terminal-only, privacy, AUR, hacker-journal, rant]
 pin: true
 comments: true
 permalink: /posts/killing-windows-going-full-arch/
 ---
-# **Killing Windows – Why I’m Going Full Arch Linux**
+# **Killing Windows – Why I’m Going Full arch-linux**

 **Date: May 4, 2025**

 Enough.

 I’ve had it with Windows—its bloated nonsense, forced updates, and the way it treats users like dumb terminals in its data-harvesting mainframe.
-Today, I’m wiping it from my drive and replacing it with **Arch Linux**.
+Today, I’m wiping it from my drive and replacing it with **arch-linux**.
 No more dual-boot safety net.
 No more "but what if I need Windows for something?"

 I don’t.
 And neither do you.

-### **🔥 Why Arch Linux is the Only Real Choice**
+### **🔥 Why arch-linux is the Only Real Choice**

 ### **Total Control – No Training Wheels**